AndroidLink/AndroidResideMenu/README.md

 ```
 So that in ignored view’s workplace, the slipping gesture will not be allowed to operate menu.

+##Improvement
+1. Keep the title bar or action bar and reside the content area only.
+2.

+##Known issue
+1. with API level 11-, it doesn't work to switch activity fragment while try to click on memnu item.
+(Maybe using private command protocal of View class is a solution.
+TO BE ESTIMATING later)

 ##About me
 A student from SCAU China.<br>
 Email: specialcyci#gmail.com